-When a pressure regulating device is installed as part of a hose valve, it is either a pressure reducing valve (NFPA 14, Section 184.108.40.206) or pressure restricting device (NFPA 14, section 220.127.116.11).
+When a pressure regulating device is installed as part of a hose valve, it is either a pressure reducing valve (NFPA 14, Section 126.96.36.199) or a pressure restricting device (NFPA 14, section 188.8.131.52).
 The pressure reducing valve (PRV) is designed to reduce both residual (flowing) and static (non-flowing) water pressure.
-While pressure restricting devices (PRDs) are designed to only control residual (flowing) water pressure.
+In contrast, pressure restricting devices (PRDs) are designed to only control residual (flowing) water pressure.

 This differentiation is vital to understanding the design application and expectations of the system.
 The current edition of NFPA 14 requires the following:

-- All class I & III standpipe systems to flow a minimum of 500gpm though the two most remote 2½” hose connections, NFPA 14, Section 18.104.22.168.1.
+- All class I & III standpipe systems to flow a minimum of 500 gpm though the two most remote 2½” hose connections (Section 184.108.40.206.1).

-- Where pressures exceed 175psi, a listed pressure regulating device shall be provided to limit both static and residual pressures, NFPA 14, Section 22.214.171.124.3.
+- Where pressures exceed 175psi, a listed pressure regulating device shall be provided to limit both static and residual pressures (Section 220.127.116.11.3).

 By definition, the only pressure regulating device capable of regulating both static and residual pressure is a pressure reducing valve (PRV).

-This leads us to the discussion of the design application for pressure restricting devices.
-PRDs were typically used in earlier designs editions of NFPA 14, prior to the 1996 standard that increased the minimum from 65psi minimum/100psi maximum, to the current standard of 100psi minimum/175psi maximum.
-The pre 1996 standard required outlet pressures that exceeded 100psi to be reduced with an approved device.
+This leads us to a discussion of the design application for pressure restricting devices.
+PRDs were typically used in designs based on earlier editions of NFPA 14, prior to the 1996 standard that increased the 65psi minimum/100psi maximum to the current standard of 100 psi minimum/175 psi maximum.
+The pre-1996 standard required outlet pressures that exceeded 100 psi to be reduced with an approved device.

-NFPA 13 Standard for the Installation of Sprinkler Systems, does address maximum pressure for 1½” hose connections (NFPA 13 – 220.127.116.11.4 (6)).
-NFPA 13 also allows 2 ½” hose connections for “Fire Department Use”, to be added to sprinkler only designed systems (NFPA 13 – 18.104.22.168) but does not address any pressure provisions for 2 ½” hose connections.
-The disconnect is fire department use implying that the hose connection meets the requirements for structural firefighting.
-The * following section 22.214.171.124.2* indicates that an annex note in reference to this issue exist and states the flowing.

-Hose connections of 2 ½” are permitted to be attached to wet pipe sprinkler systems only.
+The 2016 edition of NFPA 13: Standard for the Installation of Sprinkler Systems does address maximum pressure for 1½” hose connections (188.8.131.52.4 (6)).
+NFPA 13 also allows 2 ½” hose connections for “Fire Department Use” to be added to sprinkler-only designed systems (184.108.40.206) but does not address any pressure provisions for 2 ½” hose connections.
+The disconnect is “fire department use,” implying that the hose connection meets the requirements for structural firefighting.
+Section 220.127.116.11.2 indicates that an annex note in reference to this issue exists and that hose connections of 2 ½” are permitted to be attached to wet pipe sprinkler systems only.

 These connections can be used for final extinguishment of the fire or to cool residual heat.
-These connections are also not to be treated as standpipe hose connections.
-If standpipes are installed and the standpipe risers also supply the sprinklers, all provisions of NFPA 14, including waters supply and pressure provisions, need to be followed.
+They are also not to be treated as standpipe hose connections.
+If standpipes are installed, and the standpipe risers also supply the sprinklers, all provisions of NFPA 14, including water supply and pressure provisions, need to be followed.
 When either one of the hose connections described in 8.17.5 is provided, the flow rates need only be added to the sprinkler system at the design pressure available at the point of the connection to the sprinkler system pipe.

-NFPA 13 clearly allows the use of a 2 ½” hose connection on a sprinkler system only design but that hose connection is not required to meet the fire service pressure provision and should not be consider for structural firefighting only mop-up.
+NFPA 13 clearly allows the use of a 2 ½” hose connection on a sprinkler system-only design, but that hose connection is not required to meet the fire service pressure provision and should not be consider for structural firefighting—only mop-up.